-The coated pipe is a group of metal pipes with anti-corrosion coatings.
+The coated pipe, also called Insulated Pipe, is a group of metal pipes with anti-corrosion coatings.
 These coatings are commonly utilized to preserve the steel pipe used in the building of pipelines, reinforcing steel, and a broad variety of piping connections.
 This protective coating helps prevent corrosion, which can cause leaks, disruptions in operation, and even explosions of the steel wall.

 Pipeline coating is a cost-effective and practical option for preserving the integrity of pipelines.
 It is widely regarded as one of the most dependable corrosion prevention technologies utilized by businesses worldwide today.
 However, pipeline coating is not an easy operation; it necessitates a lengthy process to complete a successful pipe painting mission.

 Oil and gas coated pipes can be classified into two types, each with its own set of unique and stringent requirements: internal coated pipes and external coated pipes.